mljs/levenberg-marquardt/README.md

 ### gradientDifference

-The jacobian matrix is approximated as mention above, the gradientDifference option is the step size (dp) to calculate de difference between the function with the current parameter state and the perturbation added.
-It could be a number (same step size for all parameters) or an array with different values for each parameter, if the gradientDifference is zero the derive will be zero, and the parameter will hold fixed
+The jacobian matrix is approximated as mentioned above, the gradientDifference option is the step size (dp) to calculate the difference between the function with the current parameter state and the perturbation added.
+It could be a number (same step size for all parameters) or an array with different values for each parameter, if the gradientDifference is zero, the derive will be zero, and the parameter will hold fixed

 ## Examples